Jagran Prakashan

 Jagran Prakashan Limited is an Indian publishing house listed on the Bombay Stock Exchange and the National Stock Exchange.
 The company is in the business of printing and publishing newspapers, magazines, journals, and other media.
-Outdoor advertising, event management and activation services, and internet business are among the Company's other interests.'Dainik Jagran' Kanpur, 'Dainik Jagran' Gorakhpur, 'Daily Action' Kanpur, and a monthly magazine called 'Kanchan Prabha' Kanpur had been purchased by the company.
+Outdoor advertising, event management and activation services, and internet business are among the Company's other interests.
+Dainik Jagran Kanpur, Dainik Jagran Gorakhpur, Daily Action Kanpur, and a monthly magazine called Kanchan Prabha Kanpur had been purchased by the company.

 History

 Jagran Prakashan Limited was incorporated on 18 July 1975 under the Companies Act as "Jagran Prakashan Private Limited" and, subsequently, became a deemed public limited company under Section 43A of the Companies Act.
 In 2000, upon amendment of Section 43A of the Companies Act, The Company chose to keep its status as a public limited company pursuant to shareholders resolution passed on 31 August 2000.
 In 2004, The Company was again converted into a private limited company as per the stipulations under the Original Shareholders Agreement and pursuant to shareholders resolution passed on 28 September 2004.
 Further, on 23 November 2005.
 The Company was converted into a public limited company in the light of the Issue pursuant to a shareholders resolution passed on 18 November 2005.

 The birth of JPL was the brainchild of the late Indian freedom warrior Shri Puran Chandra Gupta.
 In 1975, a lease arrangement was done to buy the plant and machinery needed for the publishing of newspapers and magazines.
 The Lucknow version of the Dainik Jagran was first published in 1979, while the Agra edition was first published in 1986.
-Fom April 1, 1989, the company's name was changed for the first time from Jagran Prakashan Private Limited to Jagran Prakashan Limited.
+From April 1, 1989, the company's name was changed for the first time from Jagran Prakashan Private Limited to Jagran Prakashan Limited.

-Publication and activities
+Publications and activities

 The company produces about 100 editions of around 12 print products in over five distinct languages across 15 states.
 Dainik Jagran, iNext, Mid-Day, Nai Dunia, Mid-Day Gujarati, Inquilab, Sakhi, Punjabi Jagran, and Jagran Josh are among the Company's print media brands.
-Jagran New Media, Jagran.com, Jagranjosh.com, Jagran Post, Jagran Junction and Jeetle are some of the company's digital media brands.
+Jagran New Media, Jagran.com, The Daily Jagran, Jagranjosh.com, Jagran Post, Jagran Junction and Jeetle are some of the company's digital media brands.
 Jagran Pehel is the company's social initiative.